Hacker0x01/docs.hackerone.com/docs/organizations/retesting.md

 >Note: Retesting is not available for anonymous reports.

 ### Payments
 Hackers will be awarded a $50 bounty for each successful retest.
 Awards for retests will be paid from your bounty pool.
-If you're using the consumption tier to pay for your bounties, payments for retests will count towards the tier.
+If you're using the consumption tier to pay for your bounties, payments for retests will count toward the tier.